Budapest in November: Weather & 15 Best Things to Do (2026)

 In conclusion, weather is cold in November but it is not proper winter yet.

-If you like the autumn vibes with falling leaves and less tourists around, then November is a good time for you.
-The Christmas markets also open from the mid-November, so it is a good palce to start to get into the holiday spirit.
+If you like the autumn vibes with falling leaves and less tourists around, then November is a good time to visit Budapest.
+The Christmas markets also open from the mid-November onwards, so it is a good time to start getting into the Christmas holiday vibes.

 The average temperature in Budapest in November is between 4-10 °C (39-50 °F).
 As the temperature is cold, it is good if you bring clothes that you can wear in layers.
 You can pack clothes like a warm coat, ankle boots, thick socks, jeans, jumper.